Links of Interest

 Marine Retail: 20,000 sq. ft. of new marine retail

-Up to 660 homes for sale or rent, which may include apartments, condos, townhomes or lofts with parking.
+Up to 660 homes, which may include apartments, condos, townhomes or lofts with parking.

 The Port is developing a plan to address and reinvest in the capital needs of the Marina, which will look at the docks, power, gatehouses, gangways and upland amenities.
-The project also plans for improved facilities for commercial fishermen.
+Waterfront Place Central Phase I includes plans for improved facilities for commercial fishermen.

 Developable Area: Approx. 65 acres

-Port Upland Infrastructure Costs: Est. $33 million based on concept-level planning.
+Port Upland Infrastructure Costs: Est. $71 million based on concept-level planning

-Public/Private Infrastructure Investment: The project generates $310-$368 million in public-private investment at full build out.
+Private Infrastructure Investment: The project generates $544 million in private investment at full build out

 Housing: Up to 660 housing units are called for in the strategy; Interested?
 Contact 425.259.3164

-Parking: This development strategy calls for 3,200 stalls of surface and structured parking at full density.
+Parking: This development strategy calls for up to 3,200 stalls of surface and structured parking at the fullest density

 Environmental Cleanup: In partnership with the Department of Ecology, the Port of Everett is reviving and restoring 215 acres of property for economic use.
 A large portion of these cleanups are in the Waterfront Place, as the site was the epicenter of Everett’s milltown roots.
 After deliberate policy direction by the Port Commission, the project area is now primed for development.